Psmith9263/CSE2050/README.md

-# Welcome!
+# Data Structures

-This is a list of all useful data structures we've gone over so far.
-Feel free to download and use them!
+This is a list of useful data structures from CSE 2050.